dezGusty/examples-git/README.md

 Note: the development of this repo was done under Windows, so it will probably not work out of the box under Linux.

+## Background

+The initial author of this repository found an useful scenario of applying git bisect and wrote [a blog post about it](https://dezgusty.github.io/git-bisect-with-unit-tests/).
+It may not be very easy to follow, therefore this repository was created to also allow users to try it on first-hand.

 ## Examples

 ### Unit tests